 - First place: $5,000 and four tickets to a 2017 concert of choice

 All submissions must be made by March 31, 2017.
 A video or meme submission must also include a submission of applicable forms (accessible online).

 You can read more about the contest and how to participate, as well as learn more about EndDD and SADD, by checking out the video and meme contest webpage.

 Our Law Firm is Committed to Putting an End to Distracted Driving

-At the law firm of Polito & Associates LLC, we encourage teens in the areas of Waterford and New London, CT, as well as surrounding areas, to start a SADD chapter at their school and participate in the video and meme contest.
+At the law firm of Polito & Harrington LLC, we encourage teens in the areas of Waterford and New London, CT, as well as surrounding areas, to start a SADD chapter at their school and participate in the video and meme contest.
 We also hope that teens will take steps to familiarize themselves with the risks of distracted driving, and encourage their friends to always drive distraction free.